On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic

-The proposition states that primes of cyclic reduction have no average congruence class bias modulo $n$, given $n$ is a power of two.
-One may ask whether this is also true at an individual level, i.e., given an elliptic curve $\Eab$, does $\pi^{\Cyc}_{a,b}(x;n,k)$ grow at an equal pace for any choice of $k$?
-The answer is no. In \exampref{JLexa}, we present an elliptic curve with infinitely many primes of cyclic reduction (assuming GRH), where none of them is congruent to 3 or 5 modulo 8.
-Therefore, there can be a bias modulo $n$, a power of two, at an individual level, but such phenomenon vanishes when we check the family of elliptic curves.

-The second part of the proposition states that primes of $m$-divisibility do not have an average congruence class bias modulo $n$, in case $n$ and $m$ are coprime or $m \in \{2,4\}$.
-However, this is not a necessary condition; for instance, primes of $8$-divisibility have no average congruence class bias modulo 6.
-(See \tabref{Table3}.)
+The second part of the proposition asserts that primes of $m$-divisibility do not exhibit an average congruence class bias modulo $n$ when $n$ and $m$ are coprime or $m \in \{2,4\}$.
+However, this condition is not necessary; for instance, primes of $8$-divisibility exhibit no average congruence class bias modulo 6.
+(See Table \tabref{Table3}.)

-One may ask a following question; are the primes of $m$-divisibility for an individual elliptic curve $E$ equally distributed modulo $n$, given that $n$ and $m$ are coprime?
-The answer is no. In Section 2.1, we see that the condition is not strong enough to distribute primes of $m$-divisibility for $E$ equally modulo $n$. \end{Remark} Let us conclude the section with a number of possible future research directions.
-In 1999, C. David and F. Pappalardi proved the Lang-Trotter conjecture on average \cite{MR1677267}.
-(Their error term was later improved by S. Baier \cite{MR2376806}.)
-Thus, a natural follow up is to find the asymptotic formula of
+This raises a natural question: Are the primes of $m$-divisibility for an individual elliptic curve $E$ evenly distributed modulo $n$ when $n$ and $m$ are coprime?
+The answer is no. In \sectionref{s2.1}, we show that the coprimality of $n$ and $m$ alone does not guarantee an equal distribution of primes of $m$-divisibility for $E$ modulo $n$. \end{Remark} Let us conclude this section with a number of possible future research directions.
+In 1999, C.\ David and F.\ Pappalardi proved the Lang-Trotter conjecture on average \cite{MR1677267}.
+(Their error term was later refined by S.\ Baier \cite{MR2376806}.)
+Thus, a natural follow up is to establish the asymptotic formula for

 and determine whether there is an average congruence class bias for primes of a fixed Frobenius trace.
-This study would complement the results of S. Jarov, A. Khandra, and N. Walji who studied the congruence class bias at different moduli $n$ for a specific family of elliptic curves \cite{JKW}.
+This study would complement the work of S.\ Jarov, A.\ Khandra, and N.\ Walji who examined congruence class bias at different moduli $n$ for a specific family of elliptic curves \cite{JKW}.